 (by e-mail, IM, tel or VM, all great)

-If you need to schedule time to ask for feedback, then you probably are not in the habit of asking and you’ve created a situation where your request may be perceived as an annoyance and the meeting itself a source of tension.
+If you need to schedule a time to ask for feedback, then you probably are not in the habit of asking and you’ve created a situation where your request may be perceived as an annoyance and the meeting itself a source of tension.
 Why?

 If you are not in the habit of asking for frequent feedback, the meeting you requested comes too late.
 Too late to make changes to work that has already been done.
 If you haven’t asked me for feedback in nine months, I’ll assume that you are fearful and unreceptive.
 Or, I may assume your interest level and commitment to the job are just average.